agt25/NodEd/README.md

 Drag and drop **my-app** onto your **Applications** folder.
 Click on my-app and NodEd will start!

 ----------
-If accessing the packaged version via google drive, go to App -> dist -> click on my-app-0.1.0.dmg (if on a mac!).
+If accessing the packaged version via google drive, go to:

+                   App -> dist -> click on my-app-0.1.0.dmg (if on a mac!).

 1. The app will start to download.
 2. Drag and drop the app to your Applications folder.

 If seeing a warning pop-up such as "my-app.app" cannot be opened because the developer cannot be verified:
 1. Exit out of the warning sign.